Toronto-gauge railways

-This unique gauge has remained to this day because it is easier to adapt new rail vehicles to fit the gauge than to convert the entire system to standard gauge.
-An alternate name for Toronto gauge is TTC gauge, named after the Toronto Transit Commission, the only operator currently using the gauge; however, the gauge existed prior to the creation of the TTC in 1921.
+The unique gauge has remained to this day because it is easier to adapt new rail vehicles to fit the gauge than to convert the entire system to standard gauge.
+An alternate name for Toronto gauge is TTC gauge, named after the Toronto Transit Commission, the only operator currently using the gauge although the gauge existed prior to the creation of the TTC in 1921.

 Streetcar usage

 All TTC streetcar routes, both past and present, have used the Toronto gauge.
 The TTC had three predecessor companies that also used Toronto gauge, each with a network of streetcar lines within the City of Toronto: